bsplt/Ponder-Note/README.md

 **Ponder is a fast, keyboard-friendly macOS notes app for people who keep notes in Markdown and want todos to stay linked to the original files.**

+You keep your own local `.md` files, stay sovereign from subscription services, and choose your own sync method (for example iCloud Drive, Dropbox, or Git).

 ![Ponder Overview](docs/screenshots/Overview.webp)

 ## Download